-- An identical storage admin user account with identical credentials (the same username and password) must already be predefined on all the IBM storage systems that you intend to use.
+• An identical storage admin user account with identical credentials (the same username and password) must already be predefined on all the IBM storage systems that you intend to use.
 Spectrum Control Base can use only a single system management account for accessing all the different storage systems that you use.
+For storage systems running Spectrum Virtualize, ensure that the credentials belong to a user account with VASAProvider role.

-For more information about how to define a storage admin account on your IBM storage systems, refer to the relevant storage system management tools documentation. - Setting the storage credentials on Spectrum Control Base allows you to add the IBM storage systems on the next step. - If the system management account is defined on a directory server, see "Checking the format of directory-based storage system credentials" on page 139.
+For more information about how to define a storage admin account on your IBM storage systems, refer to the relevant storage system management tools documentation.

+- Setting the storage credentials on Spectrum Control Base allows you to add the IBM storage systems on the next step. - If the system management account is defined on a directory server, see "Checking the format of directory-based storage system credentials" on page 141.

-Note: The same operations are available from the CLI as well, as explained in "CLI - Adding or removing storage system credentials" on page 78.
+Note: The same operations are available from the CLI as well, as explained in "CLI - Adding or removing storage system credentials" on page 79.